*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

-I’ve made a list of my top 10 cutest small towns in Rhode Island that you should definitely put some time aside to visit!
+I’ve made a list of my top 10 cutest small towns in Rhode Island that you should definitely put some time aside to visit, and included some insider’s tips on what to see and do!

 Westerly